alexmanrique/blog/_posts/2021-02-12-new-desktop-to-work-during-this-pandemic.md

 But then, I realized that there was space two put two tables instead of a single one in this new setup.
 I started to seek some inspiration in some YouTubers that show their fancy desktop setups and some of them were using a type of desk called standing desk.
 I use to have some shoulder/neck pain and the thing is that being sitting for 8 hours a day is not good for our bodies to cause we are not adapted to the chair, so I started to investigate more on the subject.

 ## Our body needs movement
 According to the following <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4760895/">study</a> people who sat for thirteen hours had twice the mortality rate as the average.
 And it was not only the total sitting time that mattered but also the duration of each sitting.
-At the same total time, those who sat for shorter periods, interspersed with some movement, had less risk than the rest
+At the same total time, those who sat for shorter periods, interspersed with some movement, had less risk than the rest.

 ## Measuring the space available
 I started measuring the space that I wanted to fill with a table.
 The table could not be wide because then I would reduce space in the room when I'm not working.
 I have the bed in this room and I have a small table beside the bed and the window and didn't want that the new table occupied more space than It should.